vinayakmodgil/dsc-phase-1-project/README.md

 ## For more Information

-See the full analysis in the Jupyter Notebook  or review this presentation.
+See the full analysis in <a href="https://github.com/vinayakmodgil/dsc-phase-1-project/blob/master/student.ipynb>Jupyter Notebook</a>  or review this <a href="https://github.com/vinayakmodgil/dsc-phase-1-project/blob/master/presentation.pdf">presentation</a>.

 For additional info, contact Vinayak Modgil at vinayak.modgil@gmail.com